 Match Your Material to Your Biz

-On the other hand, a green goods company will want to play up the environmentally conscious angle.
+On the other hand, a green goods company will want to play up the environmentally-conscious angle.
 In that case, you’ll benefit from a recycled bag made from post-consumer plastic, gathered from old water bottles.
-Keeping that plastic out of landfill in the ocean is a huge service to society and Mother Earth, and broadcasts your do-goodery far and wide.
+Keeping that plastic out of the landfill in the ocean is a huge service to society and Mother Earth, and broadcasts your do-goodery far and wide.

 Run a deli?
-Insulated bags are obviously the right choice.
+Wholesale insulated bags are obviously the right choice.

 Choose a Bag Style (Or More Than One!)

 Obviously, your business will dictate what kind of bag works best for you, so start there.
-If you run a beverage shop, take a look at the bags that hold bottles.
+If you run a beverage shop, take a look at the reusable wine bags.
 Breweries, vintners, juice companies, kombucha peddlers, iced tea aficionados and other companies that use tall bottles can benefit from keeping 1-, 2-, 4- or 6-bottle bags on hand.

 When you’re first starting out, though, it’s best to keep your order minimal so you can experiment.

 Begin with a single bag style and go from there.
-If your customers tend to order lots of product at one time, maybe opt for a 6-bottle option.
-On the other hand, if you’re a high end winery that usually sees a purchase or two at a time, a bag crafted for a single bottle is probably your best bet.
+If your customers tend to order lots of product at one time, maybe opt for a 6-bottle wine style bag option.
+On the other hand, if you’re a high-end winery that usually sees a purchase or two at a time, a bag crafted for a single bottle is probably your best bet.

 Other companies will have other needs, so check out our bags specifically made for grocery stores or trade shows.

 Color time!
 Most likely you already have a branded palette, courtesy of your designer.
 If you don’t, you can take your cue from store signage, tags, brochures or the website.
 If you don’t have any of those, well, you might want to tackle that first… even a simple free website can give your business the brand direction you need to select the right colors and aesthetic for your bag choice.